The Bullseye Chart

 For dots that are in the southeast and northwest quadrants, monetary policy actions that support progress toward one goal of the dual mandate also support movement toward the other objective.
 For example, when the unemployment rate exceeds the FOMC's objective and inflation is less than 2 percent, appropriate monetary policy calls for a more accommodative stance that will support movement toward the bullseye.
 The two goals do not present a conflict for policymakers.
 However, dots that are in the southwest and northeast quadrants are more challenging: Policy prescriptions that support moving toward the bullseye by making progress on one goal are in conflict with achieving the other goal.
 For example, a point in the northeast quadrant has both too high unemployment and too high inflation relative to the FOMC's respective targets.
 In this case a more accommodative policy that would reduce unemployment toward its longer-run normal rate runs the risk of increasing inflation further above the FOMC's target.
 When the objectives are not complementary, the FOMC has explicitly stated that it will take a "balanced approach" to policy that weighs the costs of policy misses.

-The concentric circles drawn around the target show all the points that are equally distant from the center.
+Each of the concentric circles drawn around the target shows all the points that are equally distant from the center.
 These circles can be thought of as all the different combinations of inflation and unemployment that produce the same degree of economic loss.
 Consequently, the circles provide a means for policymakers to evaluate and compare the losses associated with different possible situations.
-For example, having an unemployment rate at target but an inflation rate that is 1 percent below our goal generates the same degree of loss as a situation in which the inflation rate is at target but the unemployment rate is 1 percent higher than its long run goal.
-The loss is also identical to a situation in which the unemployment rate is at its target but the inflation rate is 1 percent above the 2 percent goal, placing it at 3 percent.
+For example, having an unemployment rate at target, but an inflation rate that is 1 percentage point below our goal generates the same degree of loss as a situation in which the inflation rate is at target, but the unemployment rate is 1 percentage point higher than its long-run goal.
+The loss is also identical to a situation in which the unemployment rate is at its target, but the inflation rate is 1 percentage point above the 2 percent goal.

 In calculating the degree of economic loss associated with any particular divergence from our dual mandate goals, three assumptions are made.
 First, losses are symmetric so that undershooting a goal is just as harmful as overshooting that goal by the same margin.
 Second, larger misses entail larger losses.
 Third, each objective carries the same weight.
-Consequently, losses generated from missing on one objective of our dual mandate are the same as losses occurring from an equal miss on the other objective.
-These three assumptions are embodied in the following loss function
+Consequently, losses generated from missing on one element of our dual mandate are the same as losses generated from an equal miss on the other element.
+These three assumptions are embodied in the following loss function: